-If you’re a landlord seeking to evict a tenant, use a Minnesota (MN) eviction notice to begin the process.
-Your eviction notice must be written according to Minnesota state law, and give your tenant the legally required amount of time to respond or move out.
+A Minnesota eviction notice is a document utilized by landlords seeking to initiate the tenant eviction process.
+The notice must be written according to Minnesota state law and give your tenant the legally required amount of time to respond or vacate the property.

 Download a free eviction notice customized for Minnesota state law below in MS Word (.docx) or Adobe PDF format.

 - Eviction Lawsuit: Chapter 504B (Landlord and Tenant) § 504B.281 – § 504B.371.

 - Grace Period for Rent Payment: Unless otherwise stated in the lease agreement, there is no grace period for late rent (§ 504B.291).

 - Late or Non-Rent Payment Notice: 14-day notice for “at-will” leases (§ 504B.135(b)).

 - Substantial Damage to Property: Immediate (§ 504B.165).